vikejs/vike/README.md

 By overriding `_default.page.server.js#render` you can even render some of your pages with a different view framework, e.g. another React version (for progressive upgrade) or even Vue.

-Note again how files are collocated and share the same base `/pages/about.page.`.

 Let's now have a look at how to fetch data.